Non-consequentialist theories

 The meaning of the maxim is made clearer by the following:

-9) Kant’s view culminates in what he calls “the kingdom of ends.”
+10) Kant’s view culminates in what he calls “the kingdom of ends.”
 Consider a “systematic union” of all rational beings acting on the basis of good will, i.e., on the basis of universal and morally necessary laws.
 Then, since laws determine ends with regard to their “universal validity, we shall be able--if we abstract from the personal differences between rational beings, and also from the content of their private ends-- to conceive...a kingdom of ends which is possible in accordance with the above principles [i.e., CI].”

 John Rawls has proposed that we take Kant to ask which maxims we would want to be universal law not from the standpoint of our individual situation (talents, race, sex, wealth, etc., including conceptions of non-moral good), but from that of a rational person who doesn't know his own individual situation (this is another way of saying that in justifying universal maxims, we cannot appeal to our, or anybody's, individual situation).
 Form behind this “veil of ignorance,” we all would choose those maxims which guarantee that our dignity as persons be satisfied and we be able to pursue our individual conceptions of non-moral good, whatever they might be, thus combining the two versions of CI we have considered.

-10) Problems
+11) Problems

 1. Rigorism.

-2. Kant’s ethics seems case-insensitive .
+Kant’s ethics is case-insensitive.
 For example, Kant claims that one should never lie.
 But what should one do when someone's life is at stake?
 Should the Danish fisherman smuggling Jews to Sweden tell the truth to the Nazi officer on the patrol boat?
 Most of us would say “no”, but Kant says “yes”.
 (Notice that being silent won't do here).
 Kant might argue that telling the truth is a perfect duty (the Nazi has a right not to be lied to) while helping others is an imperfect duty (the Jew hasn't a right to be helped).
 But many would find this answer appalling.
 Of course one should lie to the Nazi.

-Perhaps Kant overstated the requirements of CI.
+· Perhaps Kant overstated the requirements of CI.
 “Lie when and only when it is necessary to save the life of an innocent person” seems to pass the universal law test because its range is small enough not to destroy the institution of promise keeping, without which the maxim would become self-defeating.

 Even so, it's hard to see how the maxim would satisfy the end in itself version of CI.